tarunpreet-kaur/tarunpreet-kaur.github.io/_posts/2020-02-28-Misty-Travel-Diaries-Europe2017.md

 **Belgium::Bruges (Brugge)**
 Bruges is a famous city in Belgium & is distinguished by its canals, cobbled streets and medieval buildings.
-In the city centre's Burg square, the 14th-century Stadhuis (City Hall).
+In the city centre's *Burg square*, the 14th-century *Stadhuis (City Hall)*.
 A couple of hours of walk in Brugge is good fun.
 Don't forget to try Belgian chocolate and Belgian waffles while in Belgium.

 | <img src="../assets/img/Europe 2017/2-Belg-1-Brugge (1).JPG" alt="2-Belg-1-Brugge (1)" style="zoom:125%;" /> | <img src="../assets/img/Europe 2017/2-Belg-1-Brugge (3).JPG" alt="2-Belg-1-Brugge (3)" /> |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |